adamfootdev/BottomSheet/README.md

 ### Swift Package Manager

-BottomSheet can be added to your app via Swift Package Manager in Xcode.
-Add to your project like so:
+BottomSheet can be added to your app via Swift Package Manager in Xcode using the following configuration:

 ```swift
 dependencies: [